emaphp/eMapper/README.md

     //...
 }
 ```
-This small example obtains all pets for a given client name and surname.
+This small example obtains all pets for a given client.
 ```php
 use eMapper\Query\Attr;